ignite/cli/docs/guide/token_factory.md

 }
 ```

+For the `CmdUpdateDenom()` message:

-Change the number of args to 5 from 8 in `CmdUpdateDenom()`and remove references to the supply, precision and ticker arguments, reordering args accordingly.
-Also change the usage descriptions.
+- Change the number of args from 8 to 5
+- Remove references to the supply, precision, and ticker arguments
+- Reordering args accordingly
+- Change the usage descriptions

+The changes look like:

 ```go
 func CmdUpdateDenom() *cobra.Command {